kdleonard93/Black-Nerds-Journey-Blog/cli3qw7qe000109mm7bp2arj1.md

 4\.
 Generate a Random Walk
 5\.
 Draw a Spirograph

 I don't feel the need to add any snippets of code from the challenges so this is more so a recap for me to double back to.
+Most challenges were straightforward outside of the last couple.
 A new concept we touch on is `Tuples`.
 They are immutable, ordered collections of items in a single variable.
 Their immutability and ability to hold heterogeneous data distinguish them from lists.

 ## EOD